Gomes0312/Rocket-Flight-Simulation/Rocket Flight Simulation/Notes/Ideas.md

 - learn to create a graph of speed x time, altitude x time, acceleration x time
 - add that i find the max altitude instead of the altitude in max speed
 - put in "Data" the max altitude
+- create in simulations the simulation for speed of escape from the earths gravity
 - compare values with KSP and note the differences in %
 - add mass not being constant
 - add atmosphere density not being constant